4 Examples as Solution to VBA Continue Statement

 You can see, 4 is not displayed in the MsgBox.

-If we have not used the If..Else in the above example, the output should be:
+If we have not used the If..Else in the above example, the output should has been:

 VBA-simple-For